msmdev/use-remote-jupyter-notebook/README.md

 # use-remote-jupyter-notebook
-How to use notebboks on your remote server in your local browser via ssh.
+How to use notebooks on your remote server in your local browser via ssh.

 1. Make sure that jupyter is installed on both the remote server and your local machine.